qgis/QGIS-Documentation/source/docs/user_manual/processing/batch.rst

 The main differences are found for parameters representing layers or tables, and for output filepaths.
-Regarding input layers and tables, when an algorithm is executed as part of a batch process those input data objects are taken directly from files, and not from the set of them already opened in QGIS.
+Regarding input layers and tables, when an algorithm is executed as part of a batch process those input data objects are taken directly from files, and not from the set of them already opened in |qg|.
 For this reason, any algorithm can be executed as a batch process even if no data objects at all are opened and the algorithm cannot be run from the toolbox.